Andover Assault & Battery Lawyer

 Section 13A of Massachusetts legislature outlines the penalties for assault and assault and battery.
 Under this law, a person convicted of these crimes may face up to 2 1/2 years in prison and a fine of up to $1,000.
 This is just the tip of the iceberg when it comes to the consequences of a criminal conviction, however, due to the lasting repercussions of having a violent crime on one’s record.
 A felony assault or assault and battery conviction can affect employment, housing, financial, and educational opportunities and one’s reputation – for life.

 Remember: You are innocent until proven guilty.
-Involve an Andover assault and battery lawyer who can protect your rights and help you avoid prison.
+Involve an Andover assault lawyer who can protect your rights and help you avoid prison.
 At McNally Law Office we offer aggressive representation based on 37 years of experience.

 Defense Strategies for Assault & Battery Charges